What Does A Brain Injury Feel Like?

 Symptoms Of A Concussion: What To Look For

 The symptoms of a head injury can be hard to see right away because the person can also be in pain from another injury – such as a broken arm or torn ligament in the knee – or they may be in shock.
 This is why getting medical attention right away is so important.
-If you or someone close to you has hit their head in a motor vehicle accident, at work, or by slipping or tripping and falling in a public place, here is what to look for:
+If you or someone close to you has hit their head in a car accident, at work, or by slipping and falling in a public place, here is what to look for:

 - Momentary or prolonged loss of consciousness